 I've had a rough few months.
 Since August, my employment status has gone from employed in an awesome and challenging job, to struggling to hold on to a part-time job, and now to laid-off.
 Basically, the department I work for had mismanaged funds before hiring me, and did not realize that they did not have enough funding to support my position long-term.
 This is a super bummer because I really liked my job and my boss.

+Finding work as a scientist over the past few years has been challenging for me, to say the least.
 I will begin by describing my background in science.
-As an undergraduate I switched my major from journalism to biology in my sophomore year.
+As an undergraduate I completed a biology degree in 3 years.
 From the beginning, I said I wanted to work in plant pathology because I felt it was a great combination of molecular, plant, and microbiology.

 After I graduated, I found a job at a local biotec company that performed post and pre-natal diagnostics.
 I was very excited about the job, however I quickly found that there was an underlying level of stress due to lack of profits.
 Insurance companies were not paying for the tests we were running because it was classified as "investigatory" rather than "diagnostic."
 I worked there a year, then I decided I better pursue grad school.
 Around 5 months after I left the company, they went out of business, laying-off all of my former co-workers.

 |My first semester of graduate school I went on a mushroom collecting foray for my mycology course.|

 |Loving the sunflowers on a class field trip|

 |I met my fiancé at graduate school.
 We walked to receive or Master degrees on the same day!|

 He and I made an arrangement where I dropped down to part-time, filed "leave without pay," and worked minimal hours.